 The goals of such a plan will be to activate the movement of Qi throughout the entire body, as well as to address the root causes and underlying imbalances.
 By treating the body as a whole and unique organism, your acupuncturist will support you in your recovery from illness and disease, moving you toward health and happiness.

-Acupuncture and TCM provide natural, drug-free and alternative ways to address depression.
+Acupuncture and TCM are natural, drug-free and alternative.
 The focus is to restore a balanced and continuous flow of Qi throughout the body and mind.

 Acupuncture is not a “quick fix”.
 You may need to receive weeks or months of treatment in order to see lasting results.
 Give yourself the time required so that you can experience the maximum benefits acupuncture and TCM have to offer.